AL0YSI0US/gallery-of-horns/README.md

 + **SHOUT OUT** to Madeline who told me to look into the CSS `!important` rule: *it will override ALL previous styling rules for that specific property on that element!*
   + The only way to override an `!important` rule is to include another `!important` rule on a declaration with the same (or higher) specificity in the source code.
 + **SHOUT OUT** to Thena for setting up peer coding seesions to get developers together coding in community spaces.
 I learn so much in these spaces.
 + **SHOUT OUT** to Faruk for imparting CSS wisdom upon me.
-I was walked through the inspect tool for debugging CSS.
+I was walked through an inspect tool for debugging CSS.
   + right click / inspect
   + select tool
   + target item